mrice/memo-list-magic/memo-list-magic-docker/standalone/README.md

 4. Pushing to Docker Hub
    `mvn docker:push`

-Note: For running from GreenMail top level Maven root, use the docker profile which is not active by default:
+Note: For running from Memo List Magic top level Maven root, use the docker profile which is not active by default:
 `mvn clean install -Pdocker`